-Section 162(m) of the IRC has historically disallowed a federal income tax deduction to public companies for compensation greater than \$1 million paid in any tax year to covered executive officers unless the compensation meets the requirements of the "qualified performance-based compensation" exemption under that section.
-As discussed below, recent legislation has eliminated the "qualified performance-based compensation" exemption for tax years after 2017.
+Section 162(m) of the IRC disallows a federal income tax deduction to public companies for compensation greater than \$1 million paid in any tax year to covered executive officers.
+Under prior law, there was an exception to the \$1 million deduction limitation for compensation that meets the requirements of "qualified performance-based compensation".
+However, for tax years after 2017, this exception has been eliminated, subject to limited transition relief that applies to certain arrangements in place as of November 2, 2017, and the group of executives covered by Section 162(m) has been expanded.
+Accordingly, no assurance can be given that awards paid in 2018 and later years that were originally intended to qualify for the "qualified performance-based compensation" exception, or that were otherwise expected to be deductible prior to the change in the tax law, will in fact be deductible.

 As a general matter, while the Committee considers tax deductibility as one of several relevant factors in determining compensation, it retains the flexibility to design and maintain executive compensation arrangements that it believes will attract and retain executive talent, even if such compensation is not deductible by the company for federal income tax purposes.